augustomonoo/python-htmlelements/README.md

 some caveats:

 - `_void` is used to control if the element should be a void element or not.
-  This is only applicable when using `BaseElement` directly. `Element`, `VoidElement` and the dynamic import handle this parameter automatically
+  This is only applicable when using `BaseElement` directly. `Element` and `VoidElement` import handle this parameter automatically
 - `classes` gets converted to the attribute `class`.
 This is done because `class` is a python keyword and as such can't be used as a parameter
 - `label_for` gets converted to the attribute `for`.
 Same reason as